RotorHazard/RotorHazard/src/node/readme_S32_BPill.md

 7. Click on the 'Verify' button to confirm that the code can be built successfully.

 <a id="s32ftdi"></a>
-8. The code may be uploaded to the processor on the RotorHazard S32_BPill board by connecting an FTDI to the 6-pin J4 ("BPill Serial FTDI Link") connector on the board.
+8a.
+The code may be uploaded to the processor on the RotorHazard S32_BPill board by connecting an FTDI to the 6-pin J4 ("BPill Serial FTDI Link") connector on the board.
 (The other end of the FTDI is connected to the USB port on a PC.)
 The Raspberry Pi must not be powered on during programming.
 In the Arduino IDE the serial port (under "Tools | Port") will need to be set to match the connected FTDI.
 (If you view the "Tools | Port" selections before and after connecting the FTDI, you should see its serial-port name appear.)
 In the "Tools" menu, set the "Upload method" to "STM32CubeProgrammer (Serial)".
+Clicking on the 'Upload' button should flash the code onto the S32_BPill processor.

+<a id="s32stlink"></a>
+8b.
+If other methods are unsuccessful, the code may be uploaded to the BPill processor using an [ST-Link](https://www.ebay.com/sch/i.html?_nkw=ST-Link) USB programming adapter.
+It should be wired to the 4 pins of the programming connector on the BPill processor (SWCLK, SWDIO, GND, 3.3V as shown [here](https://alexbirkett.github.io/microcontroller/2019/03/30/flash_bluepill_using_ST_link.html)).
+In the "Tools" menu, set the "Upload method" to "STM32CubeProgrammer (SWD)".
 Clicking on the 'Upload' button should flash the code onto the S32_BPill processor.

 ## Command-line Compiling and Uploading (S32_BPill Nodes)